marissawyl/SQL_Python_Projects/Project_2_Funnel_Analysis/sql_files/1_views/README.md

 ## 1. Customer Cohort Materialized View

 The query groups customers by their unique customer ID and finds the date of their first order.
-From that first order date, I extract the year and uses it as the cohort year.
+From that first order date, it extracts the year and uses it as the cohort year.

 SQL query: [Customer Cohort Materialized View](https://github.com/marissawyl/SQL_Python_Projects/blob/main/Project_2_Funnel_Analysis/sql_files/1_views/01_mv_customer_cohort.sql)